 The salt marsh caterpillar (Estigmene acrea) resembles a brown moth larva with sharp-looking spines protruding from its body.

 It is also known as the salt marsh spittlebug.
-Despite their appearance, the bristles are rather gentle and won’t cause discomfort.
+Despite its appearance, the bristles are gentle and will not cause discomfort.

-However, after handling one of these caterpillars, your skin may start to itch due to the irritating setae found on many types of spiky caterpillars.
+However, after handling one of these caterpillars, your skin may start to itch due to the irritating setae on many spiky caterpillars.

 The body of these spiky orange-brown caterpillars is cylindrical and fat, measuring 2 inches (50 millimeters) in length.